benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - But I really wanted to have rounded corners
-  - But I didn't really know how to that at the time
+  - But I didn't really know how to do that at the time
 - These "pods" w/ rounded corners were starting to be a thing
   - I think Yahoo! popularized it
 - Then rounded corners went out of fashion in the late 2000s with Material Design
   - Everything was flat again!
 - But now they're coming back again?
+  - You stay in the game long enough...
-  - It's all cyclical
+  - And you realized that it's all cyclical

 /////
 <!-- .slide: data-background="url(../../img/webdev/valentin-gautier-bEbwgH6wP6Y-rounded-building-unsplash.jpg) no-repeat center" data-background-size="cover" -->